-Apollo Commerical Real Estate is an mREIT primarily involved with senior mortgages and mezzanine loans, using commercial real estate as collateral throughout the US and Europe.
+Apollo Commerical Real Estate is an mREIT primarily involving senior mortgages and mezzanine loans, using commercial real estate as collateral throughout the U.S. and Europe.

 They are currently based in New York.

-American mortgage REITs like Apollo are made attractive based upon the fact that they are based in the US, but operate in international locations.
+American mortgage REITs like Apollo are made attractive because they are based in the U.S. but operate in international locations.

 Thus, Apollo’s focus on commercial mortgages sets them apart from previously listed mREITs for a number of reasons.

-Apollo is one mREIT that has not fared well as a result of COVID-19.
+Apollo is one mREIT that has did not fare well as a result of COVID-19.

 This makes it a wonderful time to invest.